 As we move further into the future, new advertising trends are becoming more and more popular.
 Political advertising is one example of an advertising trend growing in popularity.
 We will discuss three of the top political advertising trends that are gaining traction.
-We will also provide examples of how various political campaigns worldwide use these ad techniques.
+We will also provide examples of how various political campaigns use these ad techniques worldwide.
 So, without further ado, let’s get started!

 A politician will only buy airtime on television if connected to her voters.
-To be effective in the future, a politician will have to use TV to make her voters feel like they are talking to her, which requires new forms of interactive technology.
+To be effective in the future, a politician must use TV to make her voters feel like they are talking to her, which requires new interactive technology.

 Effective political advertising campaigns will focus on group politics rather than the election of an individual candidate.
 In other words, politicians will campaign on their ability to represent the interests of their group or demographic, such as seniors.